 What else will the law include – or omit?

 Earlier proposals by the SPD, as well as other parties and NGOs, included a greenhouse gas reduction goal for 2050 in the Climate Action Law.
-The law now being planned could thus be used to pin down Germany’s mid-century goal.
+The draft now submitted by Schulze pins down Germany’s mid-century goal to at least 95 percent.
 Currently, the country aims to cut greenhouse gas emissions by 80 to 95 percent by 2050 which is too great a range to pinpoint sector targets on.
 Another way of phrasing it could be "becoming largely greenhouse-gas neutral by mid-century".
 Chancellor Merkel has said Germany must decide on this “at the start of the next legislative period”.
 A discussion on the 2050 target is sure to generate heated debate within the government coalition and in parliament.

 Campaigners such as Campact demand that Germany’s obligation to reach its climate targets be actionable before the courts and see the planned law as an ideal way to establish this.
 However, Brigitte Knopf, secretary general of the Mercator Research Institute on Global Commons and Climate Change (MCC), said it is “hard to imagine” government would introduce a law which enables citizens to sue the German government over climate targets.